I have hair, which I sometimes get cut. And this week, that meant talking about football.

 And I’m not even going to try and get into the mountainous iniquity of big football behind the scenes – the corruption, the excess, the exploitation of fans around the world.
 All I’ll say is this – Russia 2018, just like dozens of tournaments before it, will have been an excellent opportunity for private capital to get public subsidies to restructure major cities in its own narrow interest.

 Mark Steel, the left-wing comedian who I like as a personality but don’t find very funny, once did a bit about sport.
-In it, he mocked humourless Trots who he once found debating whether there would be sport after socialism.
+In it, he mocked humourless Trots who he found debating whether there would be sport after socialism.
 Steel’s argument, which I agree with, was that it’s a stupid thing to talk about – of course there would be.

 But in my admittedly dour and hair-shirt imagining, it would be very different.
 The aim of my socialism is to give everyone as much of their life as possible do whatever they want with – providing they don’t want to do anything that’s going to destroy the planet or hurt anyone else.